qtoncoding/qtoncoding.github.io/_posts/2015-04-21-smart_pointer.md

 <!-- Overview -->
 <h3>Overview</h3>

 Pointers are hard to use and think about.
 There are many hazards that come with them such as dangling pointers and memory leaking.
 A solution to these issues is to use a smart pointer.
-A smart pointer usually is a wrapper around a raw pointer, with a reference count to keep track of the object, automatically cleaning up when the object is no longer referred to and avoid memory leaks.
+A smart pointer usually is a wrapper around a raw pointer, with a reference count to keep track of the object, automatically cleaning up when the object is no longer referred to.

 In the Standard Templated Library of C++ there are 2 kinds of smart pointers: ```unique_ptr``` and ```shared_ptr```.
-They should be used instead of raw pointer at most cases, unless your target device cannot afford the neligible overhead of these poitners.
+They should be used instead of raw pointer in most cases, unless your target device cannot afford the neligible overhead of these poitners.

 If you are interested in how a smart pointer is generally implemented, this post will show you how it's done.